 To get started, browse to insert any combination of JSON and Excel files in your data mapping project.
-Then, drag and drop to connect corresponding fields.
+JSON components are displayed with appropriate element syntax and their data types are clearly indicated.
+MapForce displays a graphical representation of the Excel file structure, depicting rows, columns, and cells, as well as references to numbers and names.
+This component includes clickable icons which allow you to define and specify mappable data.
+Next, drag and drop to connect corresponding fields.
 MapForce includes a comprehensive library of data filters and functions to process your source data before writing it to the JSON or Excel target.

 When you need to map JSON and Excel (.xslx) data but don't have a schema corresponding to a JSON or JSON5 instance, MapForce will infer one for fast mapping according to the document structure.